orianelou/actions-hero/contrib/contrib.md

-# open-appsec Contributing Guide
+# open-appsec Contributing Guide🌴
-I appreciate your interest in open-appsec.
-We welcome everyone that wishes to share their knowledge and expertise to enhance and expand the project.
+Thank you for your interest in open-appsec.
+We welcome contributions of all kinds, there is no need to do code to be helpful!
+All of the following tasks are noble and worthy contributions that you can make without coding:

+- reporting a secuirty vulnerabilites
+- Reporting a bug
+- Helping a member of the comuinity
+- Notes about our dokumentation
+- Providnidng feedback and feature requests

 Read our [Code of Conduct](./CODE_OF_CONDUCT.md) to keep our community approachable and respectable.